oracle-devrel/cd3-automation-toolkit/docs/cd3-cli.md

     </table>
 </details>

-## **Copy CD3 Excel File**
+## Copy CD3 Excel File

-* While using the container launched using <a href="../launch-from-rmstack"><u>RM Stack</u></a>, local path _/cd3user/mount_path_ on the VM is mapped to _/cd3user/tenancies_ inside the container.
-So the file can be copied at _/cd3user/mount_path/<prefix\>_ on the VM.
-Below is the sample command to copy the excel file from local system to container:
+* While using the container launched using <a href="../launch-from-rmstack"><u>RM Stack</u></a>, local path `/cd3user/mount_path` on the VM is mapped to `/cd3user/tenancies` inside the container.
+So the Excel template can be copied at `/cd3user/mount_path/<prefix/>` on the VM.
+Below is the sample command to copy the Excel template from local system to container:
 ```
 scp -i <private key pushed to VM while creating stack> <path to excel file on local> cd3user@<Public/Private IP of the VM>:/cd3user/mount_path/<prefix>
 ```

-Note that cd3user can be used to connect to the VM because same key is pushed for opc as well as cd3user.
+* Note that the user `cd3user` can be used to connect to the VM because same key is pushed for `opc` as well as `cd3user`.